-Our award-winning Jerwood Library is open 24-hours a day to Trinity Hall’s undergraduate and graduate students and Fellows.
+Our award-winning Jerwood Library is open to Trinity Hall’s undergraduate and postgraduate students and Fellows.
 It was built in 1998 as an addition to an early 20th century set of staircases.
 The library overhangs the River Cam and offers excellent views.

 Housed over five levels, the Jerwood Library provides a quiet and comfortable place to study.
 Our main focus is to provide the key texts for Part I undergraduate courses, though we do also purchase some books for Part II and taught graduate courses.

-- Open 24 hours a day to the undergraduates, current graduate students and fellows of Trinity Hall
+- Open to the undergraduates, current graduate students and fellows of Trinity Hall

 - Wireless internet access available throughout

 - Beautiful Reading Room is a popular laptop-free space for quiet study.

 We are customer-led in our selection and provision of books, and are always extremely happy to receive recommendations from our users.

 The Jerwood Library was designed by Freeland Rees Roberts and was officially opened in May 1999 by the Rt.
 Hon.
 The Lord Howe of Aberavon CH QC, an alumnus of Trinity Hall.
 Funded by the Jerwood Foundation it has won a Civic Trust Award and a David Urwin Award for Conservation.
 In 2019 it was voted the Best New, Refurbished, Extended or Conserved Building in the Cambridge Central Conservation Area since 1969.